 When Will the Vaccine Be Available to the Public?

-Pennsylvania is distributing the vaccine in phases.
-As of May 10, 2021, all Pennsylvanians 12 years and older are eligible for vaccination.
+All Americans 6 months old and older are eligible for vaccination.
 For more information, visit the Pennsylvania Department of Health’s website.

 UPMC is committed to providing vaccination in communities that have been severely affected by the pandemic and where there is limited access to medical care.
 We also are focused on providing vaccinations to communities with limited access to technology like smartphones or computers.